 Hike the South West Coast Path

 The South West Coast Path means breathtaking nature, kind people and delicious food everywhere you go.
 Think of steep cliffs, an azure blue sea, Mediterranean beaches, sand in your shoes, wind over your head, fresh fish and a pint at the pub in the evening.
 The South West Coast Path is an ancient walking route that used to be used by coast guards patrolling the south-west coast of England in search of smugglers.
-If those smugglers had not been there, you would not have walked through this beautiful landscape.
-It is an unforgettable experience and you need to add it to your bucket list.
+If those smugglers had not exist, you would not have walked through this beautiful landscape.
+It is an unforgettable experience.

 The trail traverses two World Heritage sites, five areas with the predicate 'Area of Outstanding Natural Beauty' and a national park.
 It is one of the most varied coastal landscapes on earth with an excellent marked hiking trail.

 We recommend walking this path in from May till October, which is the European Spring, Summer and beginning of Autumn.
 Click here for more average weather details in Somerset where the Trail starts.